On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Preliminaries

 \subsection{Toda-Uehara's construction for tilting bundles and perverse hearts}

-Van den Bergh showed in \cite{VdB04a, VdB04b} that if $f : Y \to X$ is a morphism with at most one dimensional fibers and satisfies $Rf_*\stsh_Y \simeq \stsh_X$ (e.g. $3$-fold flopping contraction), then there is a tilting bundle on $Y$ that is a projective generator of a perverse heart ${}^0\Per(Y/X)$.
-By generalizing his result, Toda and Uehara provided a method to construct a tilting bundle in higher dimensional cases with certain assumptions \cite{TU10}.
+Van den Bergh showed in \cite{VdB04a, VdB04b} that if $f : Y \to X$ is a projective morphism that has fibers of dimension at most one and satisfies $Rf_*\stsh_Y \simeq \stsh_X$ (e.g. $3$-fold flopping contraction), then there is a tilting bundle on $Y$ that is a projective generator of a perverse heart ${}^0\Per(Y/X)$.
+As a generalisation of this result, Toda and Uehara provided a method to construct a tilting bundle in higher dimensional cases that satisfy certain assumptions \cite{TU10}.
 They also provided a perverse heart ${}^0\Per(Y/A_{n-1})$ that contains the tilting bundle as a projective generator.
 In the present subsection, we recall the construction of Toda-Uehara's tilting bundle.